-A few subway stops away from the bustling city streets of the Ultra Health Technology office in Soho was the HxRefactored Conference, hosted by Mad*Pow and Health 2.0 held in the Marriott in Brooklyn, New York.
-Two days of workshops and sessions centered on UX, design and development.
-This conference was to be about the collaboration and integration of designers and developers.
-Typically these attendees would be in conferences dedicated to their specialization; the hxRefactored took on the challenge of bridging this gap.
+The HxRefactored Conference, hosted by Mad*Pow and Health 2.0, was held in the Marriott in Brooklyn, New York, just a few subway stops away from the bustling city streets of the ULTRA Health Technology office in Soho.
+Two days of workshops and sessions centred on UX, design and development, with the focus on the collaboration and integration of designers and developers.
+Typically these attendees would be in conferences dedicated to their specialisation; the HxRefactored event bridged this gap.

-Half of day 1 was focused on workshops for Gamification and user-centered design (the cost of the workshops were incremental to the attendee ticket pass to the conference); day 2 was a full day of the typical panel and presentation sessions.
+Half of Day 1 was focused on workshops for Gamification and user-centred design (the cost of the workshops were incremental to the attendee ticket pass to the conference); Day 2 was a full day of the typical panel and presentation sessions.

-The sessions were categorized so that an attendee would know the broad scope of what would be presented; i.e. Design Behavior Change, Design Vision and Innovation, Development Unstructured Health Data.
-While helpful, the separate pathways on the surface could be seen as a diversion from the original scope of integration.
+The sessions were categorised so that an attendee would know the broad scope of what would be presented, i.e. Design Behaviour Change, Design Vision and Innovation, and Development Unstructured Health Data.
+While helpful, these categorisations could be seen as diverting attention, from the original scope of integration.
 It was through the content of the presentations where the true blending occurred and topics were not defined so narrowly by their path in a majority of the cases.

-The entire conference focus, as driven by both the session topics and the audience questions, could be summarized as follows:
+The entire conference focus, as driven by both the session topics and the audience questions, could be summarised as follows:

 - Wearables (notable interest across many of the health conferences)

 - EHR (electronic health records; a surprising focal point through many of the sessions)

 - Health apps (beyond the usual tracking and stats)

 - Food (sustainability and health-oriented)

 - Process (testing methodologies and case studies were prevalent)